MarkDC95/MarkDC95/README.md

 Hope you enjoy and be kind :)
 <p/>

-# 1. Upcoming Courses
+# 1. Field of interests currently pursuing
+-Data Science and Machine Learning
+Software Engineering
-- C# : udemy
+- C# :
+-Electronic Engineering: Embedded systems

 _________________________